chunkypixel/atari-dev-studio/README.md

 * PlayerPal 2600 and Atari Background Builder (kisrael)
 * Mats Engstrom (SmallRoomLabs)
 * Scott Lahteine (thinkyhead) for the MacOS ARM Compatibility for bB, 7800basic, Stella, dasm
-* Fred Sauer (fredsa) for product suggestions and additional information relating to the MacOS ARM releases and self compilation of the language compilers.
-Learn more [here](README-macos.md).
+* Fred Sauer (fredsa) for product suggestions and additional information relating to the previous MacOS ARM releases and self compilation of the language compilers.
 * The AtariAge community including Albert, CPUWiz, Random Terrain, Trebor, Synthpopalooza, sramirez2008, Defender_2600, Gemintronic, Karl G, ZeroPage Homebrew, Muddyfunster, TwentySixHundred, Lillapojkenpåön, Andrew Davie, splendidnut, andyjp, sexyUnderwriter, MikeBrownEmplas, Generation2Games, cwieland, slacker, milnak

 ## Languages
 Atari Dev Studio includes the following programming languages:

-### batari Basic (release 1.8 - 20250615, macOS ARM64 release 1.6)
+### batari Basic (release 1.9 - 20251013 [WASM])
 batari Basic created by Fred 'batari' Quimby is a BASIC-like language used in the creation of Atari 2600 games. batari Basic is compiled to generate a binary file that can by used on actual Atari 2600 VCS hardware via cartridge (such as a Harmony or UNO cart) or by using an Atari 2600 VCS emulator such as Stella.

 batari Basic is an external project is kindly currently maintained by Mike Saarna (RevEng) and can be downloaded separately [here](https://github.com/batari-Basic/batari-Basic).
 Further information is about this release is available here at [AtariAge](https://atariage.com/forums/topic/300856-official-home-for-batari-basic).